 Renatus Engineering best practice guidance to engineering managers for the delivery of technical integrity is summarized below.
-This document highlights the key deliverables and activities throughout the lifecycle of a typical detailed design project.
+This document highlights the key deliverables and activities throughout the lifecycle of a typical design project.
+Note that approval for design stage is what most federal agencies refer to as direct design, relating to the 6% statutory design cost limitation.

 - Scope Deﬁnition and Engineering Execution Strategy